Pavel-Filonchyk/Sushi_front_deploy/README.md

 cd front - npm start

 second terminal:
-cd front - cd server - npm run start
+cd front - cd server - npm run dev

 you can register or use this: username - user, password - user